DanielMDouglas/prism_fitting/README.md

 `ROOTSYS`: points to the install location of the CERN ROOT package.
 Usually set by sourcing `/path/to/ROOT/installation/bin/thisroot.sh`.

-`DUNEPRISMTOOLSROOT`: points to the install location of DUNEPrismTools.
-Can be set by sourcing `/path/to/DUNEPrismTools/installation/setup.sh`.

 These variables are not required, but highly recommended:

+`PROB3ROOT`: points to the install location of the python-compatible Prob3 package (https://github.com/DanielMDouglas/Prob3).
+Currently, there is no setup script, but this will come soon!
+If this is unset, `oscProbs.py` will look for `./Prob3/` instead.

 `DP_FLUX_FILE`: points to the root file containing nominal and systematic fluxes.
 If this is unset, `fluxes.py` will look for `../flux/syst/DUNE_Flux_OffAxis_Nov2017Review_syst_shifts_fine.root` instead.

-`DP_OSC_PROB_DIR`: points to the directory where oscillation probabilities are stored.
-If this is unset, `oscProbs.py` will use `../oscProb/` instead.

 ## Components